amityadav/AWS-SAA-C02-Notes-2020/Course/EC2/README.md

 * All security groups changes are applied immediately.
 * Security groups are stateful.
 For example, if you allow the request to come in, automatically responses can go out even if you don't have anything on the outbound section of your security group.
 * You can specify only allow rules, not deny rules.
+* You can add multiple security groups to the same EC2 instance
+* You can also attach same security groups to multiple EC2 instances

 ## EBS Volumes & Encrypt Root Device Volume - Lab